NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson03_multiqc.md

 ## Assignment

-Examine the MultiQC report and make the following observations:
+Examine the MultiQC report and in a `multiqc_notes.txt` file, briefly note two observations you can make about our data now that we can view all six files side-by-side.